What To Do When Disability Insurance Companies Use Surveillance Evidence Against You

 How Insurance Companies Collect Intel to Surveil You

 When you filed your claim for individual or long-term disability benefits, your insurance company likely asked you to specify which activities you can do and for how long.
-The insurer may have also asked you to complete an activity log detailing your typical daily activities by the hour for a two week period.
+The insurer may have also asked you to complete an activity log detailing your typical daily activities by the hour for a two-week period.

-While this information does provide a clearer picture of your time spent during disability, insurers can also use it determine when and where to surveil you—to collect evidence that undermines your valid disability claim.
+While this information does provide a clearer picture of your time spent during disability, insurers can also use it to determine when and where to surveil you—to collect evidence that undermines your valid disability claim.

 Investigators will try to catch you performing activities that your claimed disability should limit or prohibit.
 The insurer can then use this “evidence” to deny your disability claim.
 In some cases, the insurer could also allege that your disability claim was fraudulent and attempt to rescind your policy.